flymeover/IUHM/README.md

-[Title] Resource-Constrained Stereo Matching for Agricultural Applications: An Efficient and Accurate Approach with Optimized Memory Usage in Field and Greenhouse Environments
+"Resource-Constrained Stereo Matching for Agricultural Applications: An Efficient and Accurate Approach with Optimized Memory Usage in Field and Greenhouse Environments"

+[Proposed Model]
-[Integrated U-Net model with histogram-equalized mono channel stereo data (IUHM)]
+Integrated U-Net model with histogram-equalized mono channel stereo data (IUHM)

 ![image](https://github.com/user-attachments/assets/48e6205c-30a3-4157-810f-1fdb47aec45d)

 [Stereo Matching Algorithm Code]
 The codes were written based on Python3 and TensorFlow2 in a Jupyter Notebook environment.

 [Scene Flow Data]